Many or all companies we feature compensate us. Compensation and editorial

 Two types of debt don’t require a court hearing for a bank levy: federal and state tax debt.
 However, the IRS must complete the following steps.

 1. First notice: The tax agency calculates what you owe and sends a Notice of Demand for Payment within 60 days.
-If you do not pay or attempt to solve the tax debt, the situation escalates.
+If you don’t pay or attempt to solve the tax debt, the situation escalates.

 2. Final notice: The IRS must send a Final Notice of Your Right to a Hearing at least 30 days before the levy begins.

-3. Intent to contact third parties: The final step is for the IRS to send a notice of intent to contact third parties, such as your employer or bank.
-It will be sent within 20 weeks of the first notice.
+3. Intent to contact third parties: The final step is for the IRS to send a notice of intent to contact third parties, such as your employer or bank within 20 weeks of the first notice.

 What income can and can’t be levied?

-Even if you have a levy on your bank account, there are limitations to the type and amount of money the creditor can seize.
+Even if you have a levy on your bank account, the type and amount of money the creditor can seize are limited.
 Most government benefits are exempt from court-ordered bank levies because they provide necessary living expenses.

 • Social Security